-An area in the new territories with good hiking over high hills is the big Tai Mo Shan Country park and the adjacent Shing Mun Country Park north of Kowloon.
+There is good hiking over high hills in the big Tai Mo Shan Country park and the adjacent Shing Mun Country Park north of Kowloon.
 The advantage of these parks as a place for some outdoor recreation and adventure is that they are big and next to Kowloon.
-Kowloon in the northern mainland part of the city of Hong Kong.
-Getting to a good trail is quick compared to going to the places in Eastern Hong Kong.
-The highest peak in Hong Kong is Tai Mo Shan in Tai Mo Shan Country park.
-In the area is also an artificial lake called Upper Shing Mun Reservoir.
-You can hike and camp in the area, see waterfalls, and the bus transportation there is quick.

-Perhaps the best thing to do in the area of the parks north of Kowloon is to hike the trails and stay in the Rotary Club campsite where people can pitch tents.
-To hike to the top of Tai Mo Shan, you can start from the Shing Mun Reservoir by walking along a closed road called Tseun Wan -Tai Po Road.
+Getting to the top: To hike to the top of Tai Mo Shan, you can start from the Shing Mun Reservoir by walking along a closed road called Tseun Wan Tai Po Road.
 When you get to the pass, there is a long flight of steps.
 Keep following the path on a plateau.
 The path then declines, and then winds upwards without steps.
 You can get to near the summit of Tai Mo Shan, but because there is an installation at the top, you can’t legally mount the peak.

 China Highlights can help you design a hiking tour to Tai Mo Shan and other places in Hong Kong.